 Hudson died a few months after his appearance on Doris Day’s Best Friends, just shy of his 60th birthday.

 That was now over 35 years ago.

 A number of celebrities acknowledged their HIV diagnoses after Hudson.
 Basketball player Magic Johnson and tennis star Arthur Ashe both came out as HIV-positive, though neither of them was gay.
 Years later, the family of science writer Isaac Asimov would reveal that he too died of AIDS-related kidney failure, but again he was a straight man who got HIV from an infected blood transfusion.

-Since the mid-’90s, many people have been able to lead normal, healthy lives with HIV.
-In 2015, Charlie Sheen revealed his HIV-positive status, as did former child star Danny Pintauro, but it seems they’re anomalies.
+Since the mid-’90s, scores of people have been able to lead healthy lives with HIV.
+In 2015, Charlie Sheen revealed his HIV-positive status, as did former child star Danny Pintauro, but those instances are rarities.
 Most celebrities with HIV may never feel compelled to disclose they have it.
 That’s their personal business, but it also reinforces the idea that Hollywood can go on as it once did, pretending that HIV doesn’t exist.

 Can you believe it’s been over 35 years since we lost Rock Hudson to AIDS?